raav3n/bellcalls/README.md

 ### Updates
 First Typescript and React project </br>
 Timestamp, tracking are good.
-Time to work on with Twillo.
-Also a little buggy. need to make sure to refresh mode and car selsected
+Time to work with Twillo and get the voicemails going.
+Also a little buggy, need to make sure to clear the mode and car selected after one action is complete (edit, delete).

 ### Next steps
 * UI Changes